galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md

 questions:
   - "What are the differentially expressed genes in the mammary gland of pregnant versus lactating mice?"
   - "How to analyze RNA count data using limma-voom?"
-  - "How to perform quality control of RNA-seq count data?"
+  - "How to perform quality control (QC) of RNA-seq count data?"
 objectives:
   - "Analysis of RNA-seq count data using limma-voom"
-  - "Quality control of count data"
+  - "QC of count data"
   - "Visualisation and interactive exploration of count data"
   - "Identification of differentially expressed genes"
 time_estimation: "3h"